hbSrujana/Waste-Classification-Using-CNN/README.md

-# Week1
-Plastic Waste Classification using CNN: Week 1 work for the Edunet-Shell Skills4Future AICTE Internship, including dataset download, preprocessing, and label visualization to classify plastic waste into organic and recyclable categories.
+# ♻️ Plastic Waste Classification using CNN

+### 📌 Edunet-Shell Skills4Future AICTE Internship Project

+---

+## 🎯 Project Aim

+The aim of this project is to build a **deep learning-based image classification system** using **Convolutional Neural Networks (CNN)** that automatically classifies plastic waste into two categories: **Recyclable** and **Organic**.
+It also includes a **Streamlit web app** for real-time waste classification, promoting automated waste segregation and environmental awareness.

+---

-### Dataset
+## 🗂️ Dataset

-The `dataset` folder contains two subfolders:
+The dataset consists of labeled images organized into the following folders:
-- **TRAIN**: For training the model.
+- **TRAIN/** – Images used for training the model.
-- **TEST**: For testing the model.

-### Tools and Libraries
+- **TEST/** – Images used for testing and evaluation.

+---

+## 🛠️ Tools & Technologies

-- Python
+- **Programming Language**: Python
+- **Libraries & Frameworks**:
-- TensorFlow and Keras
+  - TensorFlow & Keras (for model building)
-- OpenCV for image processing
+  - OpenCV (for image processing)
-- Matplotlib for visualization
-- Pandas for data handling
+  - Pandas (for data handling)

-## Week 1 Work
+  - Matplotlib (for data visualization)
+  - Streamlit (for building the web app)

+---

+## 📅 Weekly Progress

+### ✅ Week 1: Dataset Preparation
-- Downloaded the dataset and organized it into `TRAIN` and `TEST` folders.
+- Downloaded and organized dataset into `TRAIN/` and `TEST/` folders.
-- Created the file `waste_classification.ipynb` for model development.
-- Preprocessed the dataset:
-  - Loaded images using OpenCV and converted them to RGB format.
+- Preprocessed images using OpenCV and converted them to RGB format.
-  - Created a DataFrame with images and their respective labels.
+- Created a DataFrame containing image data and corresponding labels.
 - Visualized label distribution using pie charts.
+- Created `waste_classification.ipynb` notebook for development.

 ---

-## Week 2 - Convolutional Neural Network (CNN) for Image Classification
-In Week 2, we focused on building a CNN model using TensorFlow and Keras to classify images.
-The dataset consists of labeled images, and we performed data preprocessing, model training, and evaluation.

-## Implemented Features
-- **Data Preprocessing**: Used ImageDataGenerator to rescale images and load them from directories.

-- **Model Architecture**:
-  - Three convolutional layers with ReLU activation and max-pooling.
-  - Fully connected layers with dropout for regularization.
-  - Final output layer using softmax activation for binary classification.

-- **Training Process**:
-  - Compiled the model using Adam optimizer and binary cross-entropy loss.
-  - Trained for 15 epochs with a batch size of 64.
-  - Validated performance using a test dataset.

-- **Visualization**:
-  Randomly displayed sample images with their corresponding labels.

-## Model Architectre
+### ✅ Week 2: CNN Model Development
-  The model consists of the following layers:
+- Built a CNN model with the following architecture:
-  - Conv2D (32 filters, 3x3 kernel, ReLU activation, MaxPooling)
-  - Conv2D (64 filters, 3x3 kernel, ReLU activation, MaxPooling)
-  - Conv2D (128 filters, 3x3 kernel, ReLU activation, MaxPooling)
-  - Flatten layer
-  - Fully Connected Layer (256 neurons, ReLU, Dropout 0.5)
-  - Fully Connected Layer (64 neurons, ReLU, Dropout 0.5)
+  - **Conv2D (32, 64, 128 filters)** → ReLU → MaxPooling
+  - **Flatten** → Dense(256) → Dropout(0.5) → Dense(64) → Dropout(0.5)
-  - Output Layer (2 neurons, softmax activation for binary classification)
+  - **Output Layer**: Dense(2) with softmax activation

-## Training Details
+- Compiled using:
   - **Loss Function**: Binary Cross-Entropy
   - **Optimizer**: Adam
   - **Metrics**: Accuracy
-- **Batch Size**: 64
-- **Epochs**: 15
-- **Data Augmentation**: Rescaling of pixel values

-## Results
-Model training was successfully completed with validation on the test dataset.
-The trained model can classify images into two categories.
+- Trained the model for **15 epochs** with **batch size 64**
+- Visualized training and validation accuracy/loss

 ---

-# Week3
-  In Week 3 of my internship, I worked on evaluating the performance of our CNN model, implementing a prediction function for waste classification, and integrating a Streamlit-based web application for real-time classification.
-The model is trained to classify images into Recyclable or Organic Waste.

-## Implemented Features
-- **Performance Visualization**:
-  - Plotted training vs validation accuracy.
-  - Plotted training vs validation loss.

-- **Prediction Function**:
-  - Implemented predict_fun(img) to classify images as either Recyclable or Organic Waste.
-  - Uses OpenCV for image loading and preprocessing.
-  - Utilizes the trained CNN model for classification.

-- **Testing the Model**:
+### ✅ Week 3: Evaluation & Deployment
+- Implemented `predict_fun(img)` for classifying uploaded images.
-  - Loaded test images from the dataset.
+- Evaluated model using test images and accuracy plots.
-  - Used predict_fun() to classify test images.

-- **Streamlit Application**:
+- Developed a **Streamlit web app (`Waste_classification.py`)**:
-  - Developed Waste_classification.py using Streamlit for an interactive web-based waste classification system.
- - Users can upload images, and the model will predict whether the waste is Recyclable or Organic.
+  - Users can upload an image.
+  - App displays prediction: **Recyclable** or **Organic**.

+---

-## Results & Observations
+## 📊 Results & Observations

-- he model performs well in classifying waste categories.
+- The model shows good performance and stable training curves.
-- The loss and accuracy plots indicate training stability.
+- Loss and accuracy plots indicate minimal overfitting.
-- Some misclassifications suggest further tuning is required.
+- Some misclassifications suggest scope for fine-tuning.
-- The Streamlit application provides an easy-to-use interface for real-time classification.
+- Streamlit app provides an interactive and easy-to-use interface.

+---

+## 🚀 How to Run the App

+1. Clone the repository.
+2. Install dependencies using: